hb20007/miniTeX/README.md

 **Windows:**

 The makefile runs shell commands.
-This is not supported by Microsoft's "nmake" nor by MinGW's make.
-Make sure that you use MSYS's make instead.
+This is not supported by Microsoft’s “nmake” nor by MinGW’s make.
+Make sure that you use MSYS’s make instead.

-(To download MSYS, visit http://www.mingw.org/wiki/MSYS)
+(To download MSYS, visit <https://www.msys2.org/>)

-Open cmd and navigate to the directory with the miniTeX files then execute the following commands...
+Open cmd and navigate to the directory with the miniTeX files then execute the following commands…

 ```sh
 make # generate miniTeX.exe